EDIT NEWS EUROPE

 Madrid, 2024

-During the week of March 11, 2024, Club Ítaca Roma has traveled to Madrid to learn first-hand about the work we do at AMAFE in terms of autonomy, jointly developing the focus group methodology, an exchange of experiences in which First-person voices, family members and professionals, have participated during these months and are giving rise to the manual of good practices that will be published and presented at an event that will take place in Madrid in May 2024.
+During the week of March 11, 2024, Club Ítaca Roma traveled to Madrid to learn firsthand about the work we do at AMAFE in the area of autonomy, jointly developing the focus group methodology, an exchange of experiences in which first-person voices, family members and professionals have participated over the past few months and which is giving rise to the manual of good practices that will be published and presented at an event to be held in Madrid in May 2024.

 First Studio Visit